Dresden Science Program

 CAS NS 291: Introduction to Scientific Research (2)

-(Prerequisite: one year of a laboratory science course.)
+(Prerequisite: none.)
 For students enrolled in Boston University science study abroad programs.
 An introduction to the performance of scientific research through lectures, discussions, and readings about the design of projects, the understanding of the scientific literature, and the ethics of research and publication.
-Local science faculty members will describe their research projects, and welcome students into their laboratories for approximately six weeks of practical research experience.
+Local science researchers will describe their projects during visits to designated research laboratories and institutions in Dresden.
 Fall semester only.
-Irrgang, Henle, Pée.
+Deussen.
 Syllabus

 Download a description of the Dresden Science Program.